kiykomi/DevOps_online_Odesa_2021Q4/m3/task3.2/readme.md

 ## Let's make 4 VLAN on switch in Data Center and assign it with ports  GE0/1 GE0/3.

-### Let's Ping and Traceroute do not working, because now devices  living in another virtual networks and not configured trunk port in router ISP3.
+### As we are see, Ping and Traceroute do not working, because now devices  living in another virtual networks and not configured trunk port in router ISP3.

 ![8](screen/Screenshot_39.png)